antikmozib/Dupe-Clear/README.md

 Download and run the setup program and follow its instructions.

+### Linux

+Prebuilt binaries are not provided, and the application must be built from the source.
+Follow the instructions provided below.

 ## Building

-Open the .sln file in Visual Studio 2022 or later, and press F5.
-`DupeClear.Desktop` must be set as the startup project to run the application.
+Clone the repository, `cd` into the root directory and execute `dotnet build DupeClear.Desktop`.